 Legislative Issues & Lobby Day

-Prevent exorbitant professional licensing fees for Licensed Midwives
+Agenda Item: Prevent exorbitant professional licensing fees for Licensed Midwives.

-Maintain the current cap that holds annual licensing fees at $525.
-Maintaining this cap is an access to care issue because without it licensing fees are projected by the DOH to be $1100 annually, which would force some midwives out of their profession.
+We successfully argued that maintaining this cap is an access to care issue because without it licensing fees are projected by the DOH to be $1100 annually, which would force some midwives out of their profession.
 The demand for home and birth center births is increasing dramatically.
 Licensed Midwifery is also a profession that the state wants to promote and build because clients receive high-quality care while saving the state money ($3.1 million/biennium; calculated using a 2007 independent study commissioned by the legislature and data from the Department of Social and Health Services First Steps Database.)

 Your participation in Lobby Day DOES make a difference!

 As a thank you for coming to Olympia and making your voice heard, we are holding a post-Lobby Day celebration dinner at the home of Board Member, Audrey Levine.
 There'll be wine and lots of great food!

 This year, we will be sharing with WA State lawmakers the compelling case for increased access to our services amongst low-risk women on Medicaid and explaining to them the importance of keeping our licensing fee reasonable so we can continue to grow our profession.

 The work we do is capturing the attention of legislators and policy makers at both the state and the national level because midwifery care, home birth and birth center birth are safe and cost-effective options for childbearing families.